Kings Domain Resting Place

 The Kings Domain Resting Place is a memorial in Melbourne, Victoria, Australia, located in Kings Domain on Linlithgow Avenue.
-The site is the resting place for the repatriated and reburied remains of 38 Aboriginal People of Victoria, marked by a memorial plaque embedded in a large granite boulder.
+The site is the resting place for the repatriated and reburied remains of 38 Aboriginal Victorians, marked by a memorial plaque embedded in a large granite boulder.
 It is an Aboriginal heritage site protected by the Melbourne Planning Scheme.
 The whole area of Melbourne's Domain Parkland and Memorial Precinct, including the site itself was added to the Australian National Heritage List on 11 February 2018.

 History

 Repatriation and reburial

-In Australia, a campaign to have government laws enacted to return the remains of Aboriginal People held in collections from museums, universities and other places succeeded.
+A campaign to have government laws enacted to return the remains of Aboriginal Australians held in collections from museums, universities and other places succeeded.
 Thereafter during 1985, legal proceedings undertaken by the Koorie Heritage Trust resulted in Melbourne Museum returning to Aboriginal Victorians the 38 individual skeletal remains it held in its anthropological collection.
 A lack of information on the identities and tribal affiliations of the deceased meant that the remains could not be returned to their ancestral lands.
-A number of Aboriginal Victorians led by Jim Berg, a Gunditjmara Elder were involved in making an application to rebury the remains in Melbourne City gardens.
+A number of Aboriginal Victorians led by Jim Berg, a Gunditjmara Elder, were involved in making an application to rebury the remains in Melbourne City gardens.
 They chose a place on the side of a grassy hill located in Linlithgow Avenue at Kings Domain.

-Aboriginal People from all parts of Victoria were present at Melbourne Museum on the day of reburial.
+Aboriginal people from all parts of Victoria were present at Melbourne Museum on the day of reburial.
 A smoking ceremony was performed and one by one, the remains of all individuals were encased in bark and cloth.
 From Melbourne Museum the remains were carried by 200 people who partook in the journey to Kings Domain.
 The remains were carefully re-interred and a wreath made from native Australian fauna was placed in the ground at the Resting Place and then all were buried.
 A granite boulder sourced from You Yangs Regional Park was placed on top of the burial location.
-A plaque embedded on the boulder states that the site is the resting place of 38 Aboriginal People, it shows the Aboriginal flag and lists the Aboriginal Tribes of the deceased.
+A plaque embedded on the boulder states that the site is the resting place of 38 Aboriginal Victorians, it shows the Aboriginal flag and lists the Aboriginal tribes of the deceased.
 Among Aboriginal Victorians involved in the reburial, the event signified cultural ownership and control, and honouring ancestors through Aboriginal customs.